EGGS IN HELL

 About Eggs in Hell and my other blog:

 Eggs in Hell is primarily my mise-en-place for recipes and food photos.
 I also might write about food & related topics.
 I’m opinionated and swear a lot, so if that bothers you, there are all those other food blogs and websites out there that are fit for delicate sensibilities.
 Now and then I may rant about a non-food topic, so again, if you don’t like that, move on.
+I’m a cranky old broad and don’t have time to deal with your nonsense in addition to my own.

 There are many recipes, menus, and food photos at my other blog (click here) anita-margarita, in the (click here) Memories section.
 Also a lot of personal writing, opinions, stories, anecdotes, photos, and stuff that might offend you or entertain you.
 Your choice.